 4. Fill in what you need.
 Make a short list of shoes you need to replace, plus the basic pairs you might need to make your unworn outfits a “go,” and then go shopping.
 Not for the rush of spending, or for quantity—just to fill out your wardrobe and thus give what you already have more value.

 5. Find a happy home for them.
 In our house, this is a shoe basket by the door for our everyday shoes, and shoe shelves in my closet for my special occasion shoes.
 You could put an over-the-door shoe organizer in your bedroom closet, hall closet, or mudroom.
 Out-of-season shoes can go on a high shelf or under your bed.

 6. Finally, when you’re filled with joy just looking at those lovely shoes all in a row, pray over where they’ll take you.
 The way shoes support our feet can be a spiritual reminder.
 Pray that you’ll walk in the steps of Jesus and His will for you.
 Pray that each time you don a pair of your shoes, you’ll fit your feet with the readiness that comes from the Gospel of Peace.
 Pray that God will keep your feet from slipping.
 Pray that you’ll lean on Him for support as you trudge through the tough times, and lift up praise as you skip through the good times.

 Enjoy your shoes and treat your feet well as you walk along God’s path for your life.
 May God bless your journeys, my friends!

 Shannon, Organizer and Shoe Lover (should I maybe add this to my bio?)

-For more about clearing the clutter out of your spirit and organizing your stuff with Jesus, check out my second book, Building Your House.
+For more about clearing the clutter out of your spirit and organizing your wardrobe with Jesus, check out Organizing For a Wonderful Wardrobe: An Organizing You Handbook!

 How do you store your shoes?
 I’d love to hear your ideas, so comment here or tell me on Facebook.